 I used a paint brush to brush white glue all over the box then I set it on a piece of parchment paper so I could save the excess glitter.
 I sprinkled glitter all over the box.
 It turned out so shiny.

-I did the same thing to this birdhouse but I added a bit of gold glitter too.
+I did the same thing to this birdhouse but added some gold glitter too.
 I like the white and clear glitter better.

 5 minute Christmas crafts